doug-jamie-canning/seeds/README.md

 # seeds
-This program uses a decision tree to make predictions using the Seeds dataset.
-This program is an example taken from the book "Predictive Analytics for Dummies" by Anasse Bari, PhD, Mohamed Chaouchi and Tommy Jung.
+This program uses a decision tree or random forest algorithm to make predictions using the Seeds dataset.
+This program is an example taken from the book
+"Predictive Analytics for Dummies" by Anasse Bari, PhD, Mohamed Chaouchi and Tommy Jung.
 The dataset is provided at http://archive.ics.uci.edu/ml/machine-learning-databases/00236/seeds_dataset.txt